Networking and Interviewing

 What is the purpose of an interview?

 An interview allows an employer to evaluate your professionalism, ability to express ideas, and fit with their organization.
 For you, an interview is an opportunity to weave the facts listed on your resume into a story while demonstrating strong communication and interpersonal skills.
-It's also a time for you to ask well-prepared questions (see below) and determine whether the organization is a place you'd like to work.
+It's also a time to ask well-prepared questions (see below) and determine whether the organization is where you'd like to work.

 How can I practice?